 Services will be at 11:00 AM, Wednesday, February 26, 2020, at the Wood Funeral Home in Rushville, with David Haney officiating.
 Interment will follow at the Rushville City Cemetery, Visitation will be from 10:00 Am to 11:00 AM, Wednesday, February 26, 2020, at the Wood Funeral Home in Rushville.
 Memorials are suggested to Schuyler County Humane Society or Memorial Hospice.

-To plant a tree in memory of Edward C. "Chuck" Davis, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Edward C. "Chuck" Davis, please visit our floral store.